 What Can I Do with a Philosophy Degree?

 A philosophy degree and careful planning are no guarantee of future success, but philosophy majors might find some facts reassuring.
-As a group, philosophy majors gain employment on graduation at higher than average rates; rank highly in median mid-career salary; consistently score at or near the top on admissions tests like the LSAT and GMAT; earn entrance to medical school at a higher rate than all other majors, including chemistry and biology; and more generally enjoy a well-earned reputation for rigorous thinking.
+As a group, philosophy majors gain employment on graduation at higher than average rates; rank highly in median mid-career salary; consistently score at or near the top on admissions tests like the LSAT and GMAT; earn entrance to medical school at a higher rate than all other majors, including chemistry and biology; and, more generally, enjoy a well-earned reputation for clear and rigorous thinking.
 While the best reason to major in philosophy is because it interests you, that choice turns out to be an excellent career move, too.